By MATTHEW SMITH, Director of Recruiting at Linen Recruiter

-With uncertainty still surrounding how COVID-19 affects the future of the industry and the economy, candidates are more hesitant to make a change and more risk averse than ever.
+With uncertainty surrounding the economy, candidates are more hesitant to make a change and more risk averse than ever.
 Here are some things that may make working for your company especially appealing for the most talented professionals

 Determining the fair market value of the package you offer to candidates is extremely important and should be done before starting a search.
 Candidates are unlikely to respond if job details do not include a compensation range.
 Perform a market survey by searching for similar jobs in your area, using online salary finder tools, or by contacting companies in your area (in our industry and others).
 A professional recruiter or headhunter like myself will routinely provide you with this data before starting a search.
 You can also compare your survey results against the most recent data from the federal government by looking up the specific position title in the Bureau of Labor Statistics database.

 Next, incorporate nonmonetary factors into your overall wage package.
 If you’re looking to attract talented and passive (not actively job searching) candidates, be prepared to match or beat their current benefits such as bonus plans, health insurance, paid time off and retirement plans, car package, etc.

 Once you have a competitive compensation package, candidates will start to consider the possibility of working for you.
 Now it’s time to sell them on the opportunity and the remaining tips should help seal the deal.